srajang1805/TeamUp/README.md

+imp instructions
+Save all files in frontend in one folder,open frontpage with live server using vscode.

 # Team Up

 **Team Up** is a web platform that helps students and gamers find teammates based on interests, skills, and preferences.
 It allows users to create profiles, join or form groups, chat in real-time, and rate each other’s reliability in collaborative activities.